TownOfBrookline/general_bylaws/ARTICLE 05/ARTICLE 05.06.md

         PLANS OF THE HISTORICAL DISTRICTS ARE ON FILE WITH THE BROOKLINE PRESERVATION COMMISSION
-          COPIES ARE ON THE FOLLOWING SIX PAGES
+          COPIES ARE ON THE FOLLOWING SEVEN PAGES
 ```
 ![](images/media/pg01_cottage_farm.png)
 ![](images/media/pg02_pill_hill.png)